davedawson/scrtchpd-lite/README.md

 I've learned so much about Javascript during this experiment!
 This is my favorite rule because it forced me to understand what's actually happening in the JS that I write.

+## How To Run This Thing

+It's a static app, so just open up `index.html` on a server, and you should be all set.